rightjs/rightjs-docs/docs/en/builds.md

 <div style="font-size: 80%">
   <h2>The Self-Building Feature</h2>
   <p>
-    The self-building feature creates a self-building javascript code that reconstructs itself on the browser side.
-It gives additionally about 25-30% of compression, but in exchange it takes about 5-100 ms on reconstruction (depends on a browser).
+    The self-building feature creates self-building javascript code which reconstructs itself on the browser side.
+It gives you an additional 25-30% compression, but in exchange it takes about 5 to 100 ms for reconstruction.
+The exact duration depends on the browser and hardware.
   </p>
   <p>
-    In most of the cases of real live applications it is practically invisible for the user, but if you are creating an extremely light-weight application and care about the user experience you might consider to switch the feature off.
+    For most real life applications it is practically not noticable to the user, but if you are creating an extremely light-weight application and care about user experience you might consider turning this feature off.
   </p>
 </div>